TheUsernameIsNotTaken/NMT_SentencePiece/README.md

 Three different kind of Neural Machine Translation model, for ENG-HUN and HUN-ENG tranlation.

+### Warning : Could only add the Model 2 and Model 3 "*.keras" models, since Model 1 was too big to upload (but it can be trained by the codes).

 ## See report [HERE](NMT_report_MV.pdf)

 To be able to run it, you will need [glove.twitter.27B.200d.txt](https://www.kaggle.com/datasets/larryfreeman/glove-twitter-27b-200d-txt) for embedding.